ROCm/omniperf/docs/conceptual/vector-l1-cache.rst

 -------------------------

-The vL1D cache access metrics broadly indicate the type of requests incoming from the :ref:`cache frontend <desc-ta>`, the number of requests that were serviced by the vL1D, and the number & type of outgoing requests to the :doc:`L2 cache <l2-cache>`.
+The vL1D cache access metrics broadly indicate the type of requests incoming from the :ref:`cache front-end <desc-ta>`, the number of requests that were serviced by the vL1D, and the number & type of outgoing requests to the :doc:`L2 cache <l2-cache>`.
 In addition, this section includes the approximate latencies of accesses to the cache itself, along with